Narayana-Royal/House_Price_Prediction/README.md

 **2. DATASET**:
 > https://www.kaggle.com/datasets/amitabhajoy/bengaluru-house-price-data

-> Features: UserID, Product_ID, Gender Age, Occupation, City_Category, Stay_In_Current_City_Years, Marital_Status, Product_Category_1, Product_Category_2,    Product_Category_3, Purchase
+> Features: area_type,availability,location,size,society,total_sqft,bath,balcony,price

 **3. APPROACH USED to solve the Problem**:

-* *As our problem statement shows that we have to do the data cleaning and feature engineering for this dataset.The following steps are done to achieve this.*
+* *As our problem statement shows that we have to build a model that predicts the house price.
+The following steps are done to achieve this.*

 > Cleaning of data is done by dropping unnecessary columns